dylanDA23/Introduction-to-computing-assignment-ICG511S/README.md

 By automating the  recording of employee details with regards to leave.
 For instance, employee name, surname, id and type of leave.

- Through various singular functions within this module/program.
-As shown in the hierarchy structure below: